Healthy Homes Assessment Hataitai

 Draught Stopping Hataitai

-Draughts can lead to dropping temperatures within homes.
-A humid home is more expensive to heat, which completed jobs in wasting money and energy.
+Draughts can lead to lower temperatures in homes.
+A damp home costs more to heat, which means wasting money and energy.

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a crack or a gap and you are able to feel it, it is probably a gap or hole that needs sealing in some way.
-Cracks and gaps that are large should be fixed permanently.
-The gaps that exceed 3mm that let air in or out of your home need to be sealed.
-In the case of an open fireplace isn’t being used, it could cause draughts, and must be sealed from.
-Landlords and property managers are accountable for making sure such draughts are eliminated whenever imaginable.
+If you can feel external air entering or the sound of a clear draught emanating from a crack or a gap or crack, then it’s most likely a gap or hole that requirements sealing in somehow.
+Large gaps and cracks should be stopped permanently.
+Any gaps greater than 3mm that let air into or out from the house need sealing.
+For example, if the open fireplace isn’t used it could cause draughts, and should be sealed off.
+Property managers and landlords are responsible for ensuring such draughts are eliminated whenever possible.

-There is no require to block off holes or gaps which are part of the building.
-For example, tiny gaps around windows and doors may be required to allow for movement of the building when the home warms and cools so that they are able to be opened and closed rather than sticking.
-We will examine all doors and windows in the Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes which are part of the construction.
+For instance, small gaps around windows and doors may be required to allow movement of the structure when the household heats and cools, to allow them to be closed and opened rather than sticking.
+We will examine every window and door in our Healthy Homes assessment of your rental property.

 draught stopping building inspections